sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 ## Essential Data Flows:

-### 1. Manage Master Password
+### 3. Manage Secrets#### Backstory

+This data flow concerns the management of the *Master Password.* The *Master Password* is the password that is used to ultimately "unlock" a user's vault enabling them to gain access to the *Secrets.*  A *Secret* is considered to be any data, and corresponding metadata, that an end user deems as sensitive and therefore wants to keep private.
+This includes data such as passwords, but can include any type of sensitive data, as long as it falls within the limitations of the *Secrets Manager.*

 #### Use Cases

 * Create/Update Master Password - End user must choose a *Master Password* upon initial creation of vault.
-End user can update the *Master Password* at any time during lifetime of vault.
+End user can update the *Master Password* at any time after during the lifetime of vault.

-* Submit to unlock vault - The *Master Password* is what is used to unlock the vault going forward and is only known by end user.
+* Submit to unlock vault - The *Master Password* is submitted to application to unlock the vault going forward and is only known by end user.

 #### Misuse Cases / Security Requirements

-* Reveal Password - Revealing the *Master Password* would allow an attacker to unlock vault and steal its *Secrets*.
+* Reveal Password - Revealing the *Master Password* would allow an attacker to unlock vault and reveal its *Secrets* to an unauthorized user.

    * Brute Force - One way to reveal the *Master Password* is to carry out a brute force attack against it.
 This is mitigated by ensuring chosen *Master Password* meets minimum complexity requirements and is considered strong.
-This will protect against brute force attacks discovering *Master Password* in a reasonable amount of time.
+This will protect against brute force attacks from discovering *Master Password* in a reasonable amount of time.

-   * Obtain Clear Text -Another way an attacker may attempt to reveal *Master Password* is by gaining access to it in clear text form in memory or storage.
+   * Obtain Clear Text - Another way an attacker may attempt to reveal *Master Password* is by gaining access to it in clear text form in either memory or storage.
-      * This is mitigated by ensuring once the *Master Password* is no longer needed by application, the memory space where it is located is promptly scrubbed.
-This must happen before said memory space is deallocated.
+      * Sanitize Memory - One solution mitigate access to clear text is to ensure that once the *Master Password* is no longer needed by application, the memory space where it is located is promptly scrubbed then deallocated if applicable.
+This must happen before said memory space is deallocated if deallocation call does not guarantee scrubbing of memory prior to releasing memory.
       * The *Master Password* should never be stored in clear text at rest in storage at any time.

-* Information Leakage - The software should not reveal any information about *Secret*, which infers that no *Master Password*  data, to include one way hashes of it, should ever be stored at rest in storage or in vault.
+* Information Leakage - The software should not reveal any information about *Secret.* For example, hashes or encrypted blobs of *Master Password* must not Leak any information about it, such as its length.

 * Network Eavesdrop - The secret manager revealing clear text or information of password
-	* The software should avoid sending the *Master Password* in transit over the network at any time
+	* The software should avoid sending the *Master Password* in transit over the network in clear text at any time

 #### Alignment of Security Requirements

 * Bitwarden does have a *Master Password* strength validation tool however it is only suggestive, therefore an end user will be allowed to use a weak *Master Password*.

-* Bitwarden claims to remove *Master Password* from memory when it is no longer needed in its clear text form.
+* Bitwarden [states](https://help.bitwarden.com/article/forgot-master-password/) *Master Password* is securely encrypted and cannot be reverse engineered by Bitwarden team.

+* Btiwarden [states](https://help.bitwarden.com/article/password-salt-hash/) claims to use one way hashes with proper salt to prevent someone from reverse engineering *Master Password.*

-* Bitwarden claims that *Master Password* never leaves client application and is never stored at rest or sent over network.
+* Bitwarden [states](https://help.bitwarden.com/article/can-bitwarden-see-my-passwords/) that *Master Password* clear text never leaves client side application.

 #### UML Diagram

 ![alt text](Images/Use%20Cases-Master%20Password.png)

 ### 2. Manage Key Encryption Key

+#### Backstory

+This data flow concerns the management of the *Key Encryption Key.*  The *Key Encryption Key* is derived from *Master Password* and is used to encrypt end user's private key which in turn is used decrypt vault keys.

 #### Use Cases

 * Derive Key Encryption Key - *Key Encryption Key* is derived from *Master Password* when it is created using a strong encryption key derivation algorithm.
 As noted above, end user can update *Master Password* at any time, but that may not automatically result in the derivation of a new *Key Encryption Key*.
-However, end user must be given the option to derive a new encryption key with new *Master Password* if they feel encryption key may have been at risk of compromise.
+However, end user must be given the option to derive a new encryption key in the event *Master Password* or vault data has been compromised.

 #### Misuse Cases / Security Requirements